Habitat

 Diet

-Five-lined skinks eat mostly insects, including: crickets, grasshoppers, beetles, and caterpillars.
-They also eat spiders, earthworms, snails, slugs, isopods, other lizards, and small mice.
+Common five-lined skinks eat mostly insects, including crickets, grasshoppers, beetles, caterpillars, spiders, earthworms, snails, slugs, isopods, amphibians, smaller lizards, and newborn mice.

 Management

-Thanks to the Nature Conservancy, the land that supports Vermont's only skink population is protected from development.
+Thanks to the Nature Conservancy, some of the land that supports Vermont's common five-lined skink populations is protected from development.